Tag (game): River or mountain

 In River or Mountain (also referred to as Nadi-Parvat in India), designated areas of the field are referred to as "river" or "mountain".
 The player who is "it" shouts "river" or "mountain", and the other players must go to the area called out.
 While outside of that area, the players can be tagged and eliminated.

 Shadow tag

 Instead of touching other players, "it" tries to step on their shadows to tag them.

 The floor is lava

 In one variation of "The floor is lava", the players must avoid stepping on the floor by staying on raised platforms, while "it" (sometimes referred to as the "Lava Monster") can walk across the floor and attempt to tag other players.

 Tilo-Express

 Tilo-Express is a variant of hide-and-seek in which the seeker loses if they are tagged by an opponent that they have not spotted.

+Octopus tag

+In Octopus the playing field is known as ocean.
+The players, or "fishes", line up along one side of the ocean.
+When the Octopus calls out, "Come fishies come!", "Octopus!", or a matching attribute of one or more fishes, they try to run to the other side without getting tagged.
+In a variation, once the fish run to the other side without getting tagged, the game pauses until the octopus starts it again.
+Upon getting tagged the fish become "seaweed" and must freeze or sit where they were tagged, but they can wave their arms around and assist the Octopus in tagging other fish within their reach.
+The last fish to be tagged becomes the next Octopus.

 Team tag

+Chicken vs eagle

+In this game, one player is the eagle, another player is the chicken, and the remaining players are chicks.
+The chicks form a line behind the chicken by holding each other's waists, and the goal of the eagle is to tag the chicks, while the chicken tries to prevent this by holding their arms out and moving around.
+Throughout the game, the chicks must stay in the line formation, and if one of them is tagged, then they become the eagle.

+Catch the dragon's tail

+All the players line up by holding each other's waists, with the player in the front known as the "dragon", and the player in the back known as the "tail".
+The goal of the dragon is to tag the tail, while all other players aim to prevent this by moving around.
+The players must stay in the line formation throughout the game, and once the dragon tags the tail, the players all move up one spot, with the former dragon now at the back of the line.